Deepanshu8892/Deepanshu-projects/README.md

 # Deepanshu-clone project
-this projrct is a amazon clone
+This is a amazon clone